klakar/lmOpenData/README.md

 Use QGIS official python plugin manager, or...

+Use files from _Master_ or Stable Release (https://github.com/klakar/lmOpenData/releases/latest)

 Download and unzip in your QGIS plugins folder...

 Change the folder name from "LmOpenData-master" to just "LmOpenData".